How do taxes work if I move out of state and work as an employee from a different state?

 If I want to move but still work for the same California company, does it make a difference if I’m an employee or independent contractor?

 Ultimately, this depends on how you choose to structure your career and relationship to the company, as well as federal and state labor laws.
+Independent contractors are responsible for paying their own taxes, rather than their employer withholding and sharing the tax burden.
 Under AB5 in California, it is more difficult to establish that a worker is an independent contractor.
-However, in other states that do not employ the ABC test, an independent contractor relationship is freer to form and relieves your employer of legal liability and tax burdens.
+However, in other states that do not employ the ABC test, an independent contractor relationship may be easier to form and may relieve your employer of legal liability and tax burdens.

-If you wish to remain an employee, you will need to notify your employer of your new residence so your state tax withholding and mandatory fund payments appropriately change.
+If you wish to remain an employee, you will need to notify your employer of your new residence so your state tax withholdings appropriately change.
 If moving out of state is still an idea, rather than a reality, then you may want to discuss your desire to remain an employee with your employer should you move.
 If you move, your employer will be subject to the labor laws in the new state, which may or may not make them amenable to this arrangement.

 Which states provide the best tax policy for remote workers?

 States that make it simpler for tax filing across the board, such as Pennsylvania’s flat tax scheme, or have no income tax like Florida or Nevada, have proven to be popular destinations for remote workers.

 Business-friendly states like Florida, Alabama, and Nevada have also appealed to freelancers and entrepreneurs in search of lower business taxes and administrative burden.
 Multi-state and temporary residencies are a difficult tax matter to navigate.
 Ask a lawyer if you have nonresident and part-year residency tax questions.